 Please notice that in the last example the beneficiary organisation data will change twice during the import process.
 Once – the “Sending Partner Erasmus Code” will be changed from “NL AMS01” to “BE BRU01” and then, at the very last row, the address will be changed back to its original value of “NL AMS01”.

-More scenarios are illustrated in following chapters.
+More scenarios are illustrated in the following chapters.

 ID fields